chelleboyer/evaluation_assistant/README.md

 ## What is this magic? ✨

-The AI Evaluation Assistant is your new best friend when it comes to making sense of AI research papers, academic jargon, and cutting-edge ML techniques.
+The AI Evaluation Assistant is your new best friend when it comes to making sense of AI evaluation, academic jargon, and cutting-edge ML evaluation techniques.
 It's like having a super-smart buddy who read all the boring stuff so you don't have to!

 ### Features that'll make you go "woah!" 🤯